 These guidelines reflect the Management Mandate for the Government Pension Fund Global and Norges Bank's Executive Board Principles for Responsible Investment Management.
+These guidelines describe the fund's general views and are non-binding.
 Responsible management of the fund is based on internationally recognised standards, such as the G20/OECD Principles of Corporate Governance, UN Global Compact, UN Guiding Principles on Business and Human Rights, and the OECD Guidelines for Multinational Enterprises.
 We have laid out our views on certain corporate governance issues in position papers and our expectations of companies on sustainability in expectation documents.